nsenave/projet-wikimatrix/README.md

 cd wikimatrix
 mvn test
 ```

-We get a "OutOfMemory Java heap space" when we try to do all the tests, so I would recommand you to try first:
+An "OutOfMemory Java heap space" can occur when trying to do all the tests, so we would recommand you to try first:
 ```
 mvn -Dtest=SingleTest test
 ```